Anti-Hindu sentiment: Contemporary

-According to the religious dialogue activist P. N. Benjamin, some Christian evangelists denigrate Hindu gods and consider Hindu rituals barbaric, and such attitudes have caused tensions between religious communities.

-Hindus have historically been, and continue to be, considered Kafirs (infidels) by some Muslims and Heathen, Satanic or Demonic by some Christians.

-Asia
+Distribution

 Afghanistan

 Religious persecution, discrimination of Hindus has caused Afghanistan's Hindu population to dwindle.
 Sikhs and Hindus are continuing to flee from Afghanistan as of July 2020.

 The Taliban government in Afghanistan, which enforced strict sharia (Islamic law), announced plans to require all Hindus (and Sikhs) to wear identifying badges in public in May 2001 as part of the Taliban's campaign to segregate and repress non-Muslim parts of Afghan society.
 At the time, about 500 Hindus and 2,000 Sikhs remained in Afghanistan.
 The anti-Hindu decree was seen by many as being reminiscent of the Nazi law which required all Jews to wear identifying yellow badges.
 The order prompted international outrage, and it was denounced by the Indian and U.S. governments, as well as by Abraham Foxman of the ADL.
 Following international pressure, the Taliban regime dropped the badge plans in June 2001.